 There is only very little time left to get prepared for this run, which is unfortunate.

-It takes a while for changes to take place and ideally, you would have come to me for advice 2-3 months in advance, not 2-3 weeks.
+It takes a while for changes to take place.
+Ideally, you would have come to me for advice 3 months in advance, not 16 days.

 The first thing you'll have to do is make sure you are able to cover the distance.
-This is best done by a run/walk approach, i.e. alternate running and walking.
+Given your starting point, this is best done by a run/walk approach, i.e. alternate running and walking.

 This can be a long brisk walk (e.g. 60 minutes) or bike riding or swimming.
-Some form of aerobic exercise as this is mostly a stamina-issue.
+Some form of aerobic exercise as you need to get fitter quickly.

 In terms of diet: your current height and weight do not suggest a weight problem.